-2017 could well be the biggest year for car manufacturers since 2005, according to figures from the Society of Motor Manufacturers and Traders (SMMT), with the number of auto registrations achieving a 12-year high in January, rising to a 2.9% year-over-year uplift.
+2017 could well be the biggest year for car manufacturers since 2005, according to figures from the Society of Motor Manufacturers and Traders (SMMT), with the number of new auto registrations achieving a 12-year high in January, rising to a 2.9% year-over-year uplift.

 While this may seem optimistic in the wake of the economic uncertainty as details of the government’s Brexit deal remain to be made clear, nearly half of SMMT members expect the industry to be completely unaffected by the UK’s withdrawal from the EU.
-If not convinced, it is probably the most opportune moment for manufacturers to consider looking for new promotions that will bring car buyers into dealers’ showrooms without having to risk slashing prices.
+If not convinced, it is probably the most opportune moment for automotive manufacturers to consider looking for new sales promotions that will bring car buyers into dealers’ showrooms without having to risk slashing prices.

 The risk-free solution

-The conventional solution would be for manufacturers to simply increase the trade-in price for vehicles.
-This tactic, however, carries a substantial amount of risk, tacking on another expense to crowded budgets that already include the cost of storage, sales, repairs and valeting.
+The conventional solution would be for car manufacturers to simply increase the trade-in price for vehicles.
+This tactic, however, carries a substantial amount of risk, tacking on another expense to crowded budgets that already include the cost of car storage, sales, repairs and valeting.
 For most manufacturers, this simply isn’t viable.

 In order to offer the same level of incentive as their competitors, while avoiding the risk of raising trade-in prices, vehicle manufacturers can instead opt for creative new promotions.
-Implemented by an established risk-managed sales promoter and backed up by data analysis, these promotional tools provide extra value to customers while also protecting manufacturers from any potential risks.
+Implemented by an established risk-managed sales promoter and backed up by data analysis, these promotional sales tools provide extra value to customers while also protecting manufacturers from any potential risks.
 They open new roads to dealers seeking to make compelling offers that were previously considered unaffordable.

 ‘Easy upgrade’ promotions provide more value to car buyers than established guaranteed future value (GFV) deals, making it simpler for them to switch to another model and get out of an existing contract much earlier than was previously possible.
 This factor is also beneficial for manufacturers, as it can have a major impact on the length of the refresh cycle.